vatpac-technology/sops/docs/aerodromes/classc/Cairns.md

 !!!
 Note
     ADC shall advise TCU when this separation cannot be applied.

+### Departures in IMC
+When instrument approaches are in use to runway 15, and visual separation is not possible due to the weather conditions (i.e. VMC does not exist below `A030`), do not issue a takeoff clearance to an aircraft if another arriving aircraft is established on less than a 7nm final.
+This prevents a loss of separation between the two aircraft.

 ## Arrivals
 ### Runway 15
 When visual approaches are in use, expect light & medium category aircraft (B737/A320 and below) to track via the Creek Corridor, to join an approx 2nm final.
 These aircraft will be cleared for a visual approach by **CS TCU**.
 See the Cairns DAP Noise Abatement Procedures chart for more information.